Illustration showing a beginner deadlifting to failure with a rounded back.

 But overall, you’ll still want to leave some reps in reserve on the compound lifts, and you’ll still want to push your isolation lifts harder.
 It’s just that now you’re getting full stimulation out of your compound lifts.

 Remember, training to muscular failure causes a disproportionate amount of muscle damage.
-This means that you’ll need to go through a long recovery process before you can train those muscles again.
-Historically, muscle damage was thought to cause muscle growth, but now most hypertrophy research is showing that muscle growth is caused by mechanical tension and metabolic stress, not muscle damage.
+This means you’ll need to go through a long recovery process before you can train those muscles again.
+Historically, muscle damage was thought to cause muscle growth, but now most hypertrophy research shows that muscle growth is caused by mechanical tension and metabolic stress, not muscle damage.
 Furthermore, excessive muscle damage means that your body will need to invest more resources into repairing that damage, leaving fewer resources available for constructing new muscle tissue (study).

 Why You Should Sometimes Lift to Failure